SEKARSARAVANAKUMAR/Cleanliness_Index---AI-with-RPA/README.md

-fetch_stream.py file has define functions for generate cleanliness_index which builded based generic Robotics Process Automation for Machine Learning Approaches.

-Cleanliness_index_stream file has complete code for generate cleanliness_index for smart washrooms.
 This file will genarating cleanliness_index at each half hour period in streamline.
-It's a automatic process which will run within 2 seconds using Seamless Enhancement Process Engineering architecture.
+It's a automatic process which will run 10k devices data within 1.2 seconds using Seamless Enhancement Process Engineering architecture.